k-maciejewski/CTGovDashboard/README.md

 # CTGov Dashboard

-Application to assist in ClinicalTrials.gov metrics compliance and reporting
+Application to assist administrators in ClinicalTrials.gov metrics compliance and reporting

 To use this dashboard first download the Record Information Download and Review History Download csv files from ClinicalTrials.gov PRS.